-I believe that a law firm that is resistant about talking about gender identity and trans inclusion, is a firm missing out on highly talented people.
-Having such initiatives will also encourage diversity in to the profession.
+I believe that a law firm that is resistant about talking about gender identity and trans inclusion is a firm missing out on highly talented people.
+Having such initiatives will also encourage diversity into the profession.

-Allowing for acceptance and diversity brings with it positive wellbeing and mental health, which inevitably leads to better productivity rate and more business.
+Allowing for acceptance and diversity brings with it positive wellbeing and mental health, which inevitably leads to a better productivity rate and more business.
 Trans and gender variant people are significantly more likely to suffer with anxiety and/or depression and law firms can reduce the risk of this by simply being open and willing to learn.

 One thing firms can do very easily is to provide trans awareness training for their staff.
-Firms can also fundraise for charities, that are working for trans equality and who can provide information to help inform colleagues.
+Firms can also fundraise for charities that are working for trans equality and who can provide information to help inform colleagues.

 If an employee comes out as trans, a timely, confidential and considered chat with them to explore what the firm can do to make them feel more comfortable is really important.